In Securing Your Organization's Future, Michael Seltzer defines the case statement in the following way:

 "A case statement is simply a written document that states the most important facts about an organization.
 It can range in length from a wallet-size card to twenty pages or more.
 Preparing such a statement provides the opportunity to amass data that will best illustrate the competence of your staff and the effectiveness of your work."

-The case statement is the core document of any fundraising campaign, especially for specific fundraising initiatives such as capital or endowment campaigns.
+The case statement, also called the case for support, is the core document of any fundraising campaign, especially for specific fundraising initiatives such as capital or endowment campaigns.
 The case statement should include your mission, vision and values statements, and should set out to clearly answer the who, what, and why of your fundraising efforts.
 The Alaska Food Coalition offers some questions that an effective case statement might seek to answer:

 - How does this organization help people?